University campus in West Virginia

 pharma

-Computer Science Transfer Pathways in West Virginia
+Transfer Pathways for Computer Science Degrees in West Virginia

 State Transfer System

-West Virginia's robust transfer system facilitates seamless movement between institutions, enabling students to begin their computer science education at community colleges and transfer to four-year universities.
+West Virginia's strong transfer system facilitates seamless movement between institutions, enabling students to begin their computer science education at community colleges and transfer to four-year universities.
 The state hosts 23 two-year institutions, with 3 specifically offering associate's degrees in computer science.
 The WV Core Coursework Transfer Agreement ensures that approved core courses transfer automatically across public institutions, eliminating duplicative coursework and reducing time-to-degree.
 This articulation system is administered by the West Virginia Higher Education Policy Commission, which coordinates transfer policies across the state.
 Students completing associate's degrees at institutions like West Virginia University at Parkersburg (tuition $5,148) or Blue Ridge Community and Technical College (tuition $434) can transfer credits seamlessly to bachelor's programs at West Virginia University, Marshall University, or other four-year institutions.

 How Transfers Work